naimam/Instagram-Unfollowers/README.md

 # Instagram Unfollowers Checker

-A Streamlit web app that allows you to check who isn’t following you back on Instagram by uploading your `following.json` and `followers.json` files.
-The app is ad-free, secure, and simple to use.
-You can also download the list of users who aren't following you back in CSV format.
+Curious to know who isn’t following you back on Instagram?
+This ad-free and secure Streamlit web app makes it easy—upload your following.json and followers.json files, and instantly see who isn’t following you back.
+You can even download the list in CSV format for future reference.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://instagramunfollowers.streamlit.app/)